Tuakau

-Tuakau (Tūākau) is a town in the Waikato region at the foot of Bombay hills, formerly part of the Franklin district until 2010, when it became part of Waikato District in the North Island of New Zealand.
+Tuakau (Tūākau) is a town in the Waikato region at the foot of the Bombay Hills, formerly part of the Franklin District until 2010, when it became part of Waikato District in the North Island of New Zealand.
 The town serves to support local farming, and is the residence of many employees of New Zealand Steel at Glenbrook.

 Toponymy

 The place name is believed to be a geographical reference to the high bluff nearby that offers views down the Waikato river.
 In Māori the word tū can mean 'to stand' and ākau 'river bank'.

 History and culture

 Pre-European history

 The area was first used as a trading centre for passing waka that would transport goods up and down the Waikato River.

 European settlement

 A flax mill was built in 1855.

 In 1863 war broke out because the British Crown forced the Waikato people out of their lands just south of the river and the New Zealand Government stationed in Tuakau Imperial troops brought over from Great Britain.
 To help defend the area the Alexandra Redoubt was built as a defensive fort on the bluff near the river.
 The existing town which was originally intended to be built closer to the Waikato River was subsequently built in an area 2 km further inland.

 The railway from Auckland reached Tuakau in 1875, when the Tuakau Railway Station was opened.